iluwatar/java-design-patterns/data-transfer-object/README.md

 ## Explanation

-Real world example
+Real-world example

-> Imagine you're at a grocery store with a long shopping list.
-Instead of calling a friend from every aisle to ask what's needed, you compile the entire list into one message and send it over.
-This is akin to a Data Transfer Object (DTO) in software, where instead of making multiple requests for data, a single, compiled set of data (like the complete shopping list) is transferred in one go, optimizing communication and efficiency.
+> Imagine a large company with several departments (e.g., Sales, HR, and IT) needing to share employee information efficiently.
+Instead of each department querying and retrieving data like name, address, and role individually, they use a courier service to bundle this data into a single package.
+This package, representing a Data Transfer Object (DTO), allows the departments to easily receive and process comprehensive employee data without making multiple requests.
+This simplifies data handling, reduces communication overhead, and ensures a standardized format across the company.

 In plain words